Affiliate links on Android Authority may earn us a commission. Learn more.

 - Thalapathy Thalapathy: They must get competitive with other brands on all fronts and also try to maintain an aggressive price to performance ratio.
 This would be a real deal as Nokia, ASUS and Motorola are the only stock options available for most people around the world.
 And an aggressive price will bring back Nokia to the playing field.

 - SubX: Umm.. they need to fix everything.
 These phones are rubbish.
 From poor build quality to design and software, everything is sub-par.

 Never a decent flagship phone and even then, with the crazy specs of all their phones, they would most likely be underwhelming too.

 - DBS: As much as this will annoy the writers and some readers of tech blogs, none of those things is the main culprit of HMD’s failure.
 The biggest reason people have stopped buying HMD phones after the first wave is this: “pure Android”.
 The market is very clear.
 Consumers do not like stock Android.
 Not a single phone running stock Android was ever a success.
 Even Google knows this or they wouldn’t have the “Pixel Experience” skin for their own failed iPixels.
-Old time users of Nokia phones expect more from the software.
+New time users of Nokia phones expect more from the software.
 And the reality is stock Android can do LESS than bloody SYMBIAN!
 Not even Windows Phone.
 Symbian.
 If HMD wants to even try to get back consumer interest they need to do what literally everyone else did: ditch Android One and invest in their own Android skin.